Relief for Lumbar Spinal Stenosis at Dignity Health - St. Rose Dominican Hospitals

 Lumbar spinal stenosis is a narrowing of the spinal canal in your lower back (lumbar spine).
 Your spine is made of bony vertebrae stacked on top of each other.
 They are separated by spinal discs.
 A canal runs through the back portion of each vertebra, allowing the spinal cord to pass through the bone.
 When the canal narrows, it puts pressure on the spinal cord and nerves that branch off the spinal cord.
 Severe lumbar spinal stenosis can cause significant disability; however, it is not life threatening.

-The St. Rose - Stanford Clinics Neurosurgery Program brings Stanford neurologists with experience in treating lumbar spinal stenosis to Las Vegas and Henderson, NV.
-Call 702.616.4900 or Find a Doctor online who treats neurological conditions at Dignity Health - St. Rose Dominican.
+Call (702) 616-4900 or Find a Doctor online who treats neurological conditions at Dignity Health - St. Rose Dominican hospitals.

 Arthritis and degenerative disc disease are the most common causes of lumbar spinal stenosis.
 Spinal arthritis is the breakdown of the protective cartilage lining the facet joints, which connect your vertebrae.
 Degenerative disc disease happens when the spinal discs that cushion the vertebrae start to shrink and dry out.